Last Updated on

 Lenses above 50 millimeters are considered stargazing lenses.
 These lenses are heavy and require a tripod, and they may produce an image that’s too bright during the day.

-Magnification is another critical factor when deciding upon a new pair of waterproof binoculars.
+Magnification is another critical factor when choosing a new pair of waterproof binoculars.
 The magnification will determine how far you can see, but it will also affect some other things.
 To see an object at a distance, you need more light, which means you need a larger objective lens.
 Watch out for binoculars with a lot of magnification but small objective lenses.

 Zooming distance can also affect the time it takes to focus on a single object.